 - 5 In the Tk Console, enter source drillPore.tcl. - 6 Let's examine the pore we just created in VMD.
 Enter mol delete all and mol load pdb pore.pdb in the Tk Console.
 Setting the Drawing Method to VDW and the Selected Atoms edit box to abs(y) < 5 should make the double pore cross section apparent. - 7 The file produced, pore.pdb, needs an accompanying boundary file.
-In the Tk Console, enter cp membrane_hex.bound pore.bound.
+In the Tk Console, enter cp membrane\hex.bound pore.bound.

 Double-cone pore.
 The membrane is drilled using geometrical criteria which result in a pore shaped like two intersecting cones.
-This pore resembles those sculptured in silicon nitride by high-energy electron beam (See Heng et al., Biophysical Journal 87, 2905-2911 (2004)), which is the method by which they are produced experimentally.
+This pore resembles those sculptured in silicon nitride by high-energy electron beam (See Heng et al., Biophysical Journal 87, 2905-2911 (2004)).

 Task 1: Branching pore.
-Now let's produce a device with a less simple topology.
+Now let's produce a device with a more complex topology.
 The following criteria define the interior of a Y-shaped branched pore, which one could possibly encounter in a nanofluidic application:

+if

+$$z < 0$$

-$$\begin{array}{ll} \text{if } z < 0, & \quad x^2 + y^2 < r_0^2 \\ \text{if } z > 0, & \quad y^2 + \frac{1}{5}(z - 2x)^2 < r_1^2 & \quad \text{OR} \quad \ \, y^2 + \frac{1}{5}(z + 2x)^2 < r_1^2 \quad \ \, () \end{array}$$
+, $x^2 + y^2 < r_0^2$

+if $z > 0$ , $y^2 + \frac{1}{5}(z - 2x)^2 < r_1^2$ OR $y^2 + \frac{1}{5}(z + 2x)^2 < r_1^2$ (1)

-For z<0, the pore is defined by a single cylindrical region, which runs parallel to the z-axis.
-At the xy-plane, the pore branches; moreover, for z>0, the pore is defined by two cylindrical regions oblique to the z-axis.
+For z < 0, the pore is defined by a single cylindrical region, which runs parallel to the z-axis.
+At the xy-plane, the pore branches; moreover, for z > 0, the pore is defined by two cylindrical regions oblique to the z-axis.

 Open drillBranchedPore.tcl in your text editor.
 To drill the pore described above, we need to complete the Tcl procedure insidePore that begins on line 12.
-The procedure accepts the atomic coordinates $\{x\ y\ z\}$ and returns 1 if the atom is inside the pore and needs to be removed and returns 0 otherwise.
-The first portion of the conditional is done for you and defines the shape of the pore for z<0.
-Using this as your guide, your assignment is to alter the expr commands in lines 21 and 22 to correspond to the two criteria () that define the two branches for z>0.
+The procedure accepts the atomic coordinates $\{x \ y \ z\}$ and returns 1 if the atom is inside the pore and needs to be removed and returns 0 otherwise.
+The first portion of the conditional is done for you and defines the shape of the pore for z < 0.
+Using this as your guide, your assignment is to alter the expr commands in lines 21 and 22 to correspond to the two criteria (1) that define the two branches for z > 0.
 Note that line 23 returns the logical OR of the two criteria; therefore, you do not need to include this in your modification.